sharetribe/ftw-daily/README.md

 ## Deploying to Heroku

-Every push to master is automatically deployed to the [heroku site](https://rather-rent-ftw.herokuapp.com/)
+Every push to staging is automatically deployed to the [heroku site](https://rather-rent-ftw.herokuapp.com/)

 ## Documentation